MetaFam/Fork-The-World/.github/ISSUE_TEMPLATE/team-wants-hacker.md

 ## Communication

-_Consider leaving your personal telegram address so that the team can contact you off GitHub._
+_Consider leaving your personal discord handle so that the team can contact you off GitHub._

 @